-Potato dumplings are these great, little, underrated sidekicks.
+Potato dumplings are these great, little, underrated sidekicks like Spätzle (German egg noodles).
 Just like red cabbage from last week, they are usually not the main gig, but instead are backup singers allowing the big star to shine.
-They are carriers of sauces, containers of Sauerbraten, ... my point being that they are extremely versatile and so EASY and yummy!!
+They are perfect with any anything that has a great sauce, so EASY and yummy!!

 - 2 lb potatoes (Russet work well because they are starchy and hold together well)

 - Peel and large cut up the potatoes into smaller chunks, so they boil faster.

 - Boil in unsalted water until soft (I like to test with a fork) for about 10 to 15 minutes.

 - Drain and purée with a press (see picture, also works nicely for Spätzle!) or a masher or hand held mixer.